microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 ````
 ![](/Scenarios/AdmPwd.E/Screenshots/RSATCheckResult.png)

-Next step is to download ADMPWD-E install files.
+Next step is to download AdmPwd-E install files.
 Following script will download it into c:\temp.
-If you did not connect Lab to internet, download it manually from here http://admpwd.com/downloads/ and copy to c:\temp.
+If you did not connect Lab to internet, download it manually from here http://AdmPwd.com/downloads/ and copy to c:\temp.
 Then you can unzip it with PowerShell or manually
 ````PowerShell
 #Download files
 New-Item -Path c:\ -Name temp -ItemType Directory